aryanp-tech/trello/README.md

 <div align="center">

 # 📋 Trello Clone

 ### Organize Your Work.
 Manage Your Tasks.
 Boost Your Productivity. 🚀

-A modern task management application inspired by Trello, designed to help users organize projects, manage tasks, and visualize their workflow through a Kanban-style interface.
+A modern task management application inspired by Trello, built to help users organize projects, manage tasks, and visualize their workflow through a Kanban-style interface.

 <br/>